Hamsolovski/pokedex/README.md

+#Pokedex
+A simple Pokedex app to get to know how React works

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.